-Infrastructure condition performance measures were established to be used in the management of pavement and bridge performance on the National Highway System (NHS) with a goal of maintain maintaining roadway and bridge infrastructure in such a way it remains functional and in good repair.
-Federal regulations establish six performance measures to address the condition of National Highway System pavement and bridge condition:
+The FHWA has established performance measures to assist in the management of pavement and bridge condition on the National Highway System (NHS) to guide infrastructure maintenance in such a way that it remains functional and in good repair.
+The table below lists the performance measures established by the FHWA to address the condition of NHS pavement and bridge condition and the state targets established by MDT:

-- Pavement Performance Measures - o Percentage of pavements of the Interstate System in Good condition - Percentage of pavements of the non-Interstate NHS in Good condition - o Percentage of pavements of the Interstate System in Poor condition - Percentage of pavements of the non-Interstate NHS in Poor condition - Bridge Performance Measures - Percentage of NHS Bridges Classified as in "Good" Condition o Percentage of NHS Bridges Classified as in "Poor" Condition
+Performance Measure State Target Pavement Condition Percentage of pavements of the Interstate System in Good condition 54% Percentage of pavements of the non-Interstate NHS in Good condition 44% Percentage of pavements of the Interstate System in Poor condition 3% Percentage of pavements of the non-Interstate NHS in Poor condition 6% Bridge Condition Percentage of NHS Bridges Classified as in "Good" Condition 12% Percentage of NHS Bridges Classified as in "Poor" Condition 9%

 Pavement and Bridge Condition are impacted most by Interstate Maintenance, National Highway, Bridge Program, and Urban Pavement Preservation funding sources.
 Projects included for funding under these sources were selected in part due to their contribution towards pavement and bridge condition targets.
+More information regarding the infrastructure performance targets established by MDT can be found in the Montana Transportation Asset Management Plan.